12Me21/12term/README.md

  - I think I can get away with this, because it's rather uncommon to have large areas with custom background color on the main screen, so bce is rarely useful here.

 ## offscreen column
 Terminals allow the cursor to be in the column just past the right edge of the screen.
 This, by itself, is good.
-BUT many terminals also have strange behaviors when in this state.
+BUT some terminals also have strange behaviors when in this state.
 For example, in xterm: if the cursor is in this offscreen column, `ESC [ K` (clear rest of line) will *MOVE THE CURSOR 1 space to the left*
 This causes very serious issues, because this sequence is commonly used to reset the background color as a workaround for BCE, and so in rare cases you'll lose 1 character at the edge of the screen.
 (I've heard this happens in both grep and gcc, for example)
-I've chosen to not implement these quirks, because as far as I know there is no advantage to doing this.
+I've chosen to not implement these quirks, because as far as I know there is no advantage to doing this, and it seems like xterm is the only one that does this anyway.

 # um